senecajs/repo-maintain/README.md

 ## Installation and Usage

-repo-maintain is not currently published as an npm package.
-Please check back regularly for updates.
+__repo-maintain is not currently published as an npm package.
+Please check back regularly for updates.__

 See below for what each check means in the event of it failing.

+Please note: if your repository contains file name duplicates (for example, two package.json files), the module will return a SyntaxError.
+This is a known issue.

 ## Checks
 ### exist_readme